Statue of Unity: The politics behind it and BJP's real motive

 [Sardar Patel statue: PM Modi unveils 'Statue of Unity' with grand tribute to 'Iron Man']

 So, the moves like coming up with Statue of Unity and dedicating Swacch Bharat Abhiyan to Mahatma Gandhi is BJP's tactic to link itself to mainstream history and freedom struggle.
-It is am image makeover exercise as the RSS has been in past accused of not taking active part in the freedom struggle.
+It is a image makeover exercise as the RSS has been in past accused of not taking active part in the freedom struggle.
 All in all, the BJP is cashing on historical Congress icons but the grand old can do nothing but watch it as a mute spectator.